AMACB/HSCTF-2020-writeups/Glad Bags Writeup.md

 ![](https://cdn.discordapp.com/attachments/717493157440258048/718665238634823720/unknown.png)

 Flag: `flag{dont_get_mad_get_glad_ez}`
-Also, if you take out the modified 7z.exe and rename the backup, hashing the x64 and aarch64 folders reveals that they are identical. aarch64 == x64
+Also, if you take out the modified 7z.exe and rename the backup, hashing the x64 and aarch64 folders reveals that they are identical.
+Which shouldn't happen.